hanwenzhang123/fullstack-note/README.md

 8. class syntax

 #### Difference between var and let/const
-Variable hoisting means the JavaScript engine moves the variable declarations to the top of the script.
 - var - value hoisting, put things on the top, scope to the function
 - let/const - not accessible before the line we declare them, scope to the block
 ```js